mvdwetering/yamaha_ynca/docs/IMPROVEMENTS.md

 Challenges:

 * Need to migrate existing configentries on first run after this feature has been added.
-I think "old" config entries will have empty lists for inputs/scenes if the user never touched the integration opitions.
+I think "old" config entries will have empty lists for inputs/scenes if the user never touched the integration options.
 Probably best to migrate the autodetected settings one-by-one.
 E.g. first scenes, then inputs
 * Auto detection needs more info than the current `ynca.connection_check()` provides.
 This quick check was added because the full `ynca.initialize()` takes a very long time.
 Maybe extend the `connection_check()` with INPNAMES and SCENENAMES?

 ## Add discovery